Welcome to

 Follow Us on LinkedIn

-Dr. Elena M. Zannoni is an assistant professor in the Walker Department of Mechanical Engineering at the University of Texas at Austin, as core faculty of the Nuclear and Radiation Engineering Program and with courtesy appointment in the Department of Diagnostic Medicine at the Dell Medical School.
+Dr. Elena M. Zannoni is an assistant professor in the Walker Department of Mechanical Engineering at the University of Texas at Austin, as core faculty of the Nuclear and Radiation Engineering Program, adjuct faculty of Texas Robotics and with courtesy appointment in the Department of Diagnostic Medicine at the Dell Medical School.

 Dr. Zannoni’s research focuses on the development of nuclear medicine imaging instrumentation and data analysis techniques for advanced applications in radiological science and molecular imaging.
 Since the beginning of her doctoral career, she has been involved in several NIH-funded multi-institutional and multi-disciplinary collaborations for the development of state-of-art imaging systems for clinical and preclinical applications.
-At the University of Texas at Austin, she directs the Advanced Radiological Imaging and Instrumentation Lab (ARIIL).
+At the University of Texas at Austin, she directs the Translational Radiological Advanced Imaging Lab (TRAIL).

 News